-This project is proposed on a site that is already almost entirely impervious in a dense urban area.
+This project is proposed on a site that appears to be already almost entirely impervious and hard pan in a dense urban area.
 Stormwater will be handled by the City stormwater system.

 HISTORIC RESOURCES

 Will the proposed project be located near a national register site?
 If yes, identify site.